-Computerized Written Knowledge Exam - The computerized written knowledge exam consists of standardized multiple-choice questions, which all CDL applicants must answer.
+Computerized Written Knowledge Exam - The computerized written knowledge exam consists of standardized multiple-choice questions.
 In addition, specialized exams are added if you wish to operate any of the following vehicles: vehicles with air brakes (also requires a skills and road test), combination vehicles, double or triple trailers, vehicles carrying hazardous materials, passenger-carrying vehicles, school buses or tanker vehicles.

 Third-time Fail Rule - CDL applicants who fail any CDL exam(s) three (3) times are required to wait 30 days from the date of the third failed exam.
 Three additional failures (6 total failures) of the same exam(s) will result in a 90-day waiting period.
 Three additional failures (9 total failures) of the same exam(s) after the 90-day waiting period will result in a one-year waiting period from the date of the last failed exam.
 The waiting periods apply only to the exam(s) failed three times.
+Applicants are allowed three attempts to pass per fee.
+After failing any test three (3, 6, 9) times, an appropriate fee will be required to re-take the exam.